Informed Consent Form

 4. You disclose a serious risk to life, health or safety to yourself or others

-5. Your psychologist is consulting with other psychological supervisors and/or peers to further improve the support and treatment provided to you (whom in turn will maintain strict confidentiality of your information).
+5. Your psychologist is consulting with other psychological supervisors and/or peers to further improve the support and treatment provided to you (no personally identifiable information about you is provided in this context).

 Continuity of care